openshift-labs/lab-developing-with-odo/workshop/content/070-deploying-component-from-source-code.md

 when you're finished checking out the logs.

-Once we have our application up an running, we need to test it works.
+Once we have our application up and running, we need to test it works.
 We're going to create a URL for it, as we did before for the frontend.

 ```execute-1
 odo url create backend